Jessica Stevens

 What’s the best career advice you’ve ever received?

-The best career advice I've ever received is to take initiative and not ask permission.
+The best career advice I've ever received is to take initiative.
 If you know the needs of the business, do that.
-I'm not a rogue manager by any means, but you've got to be able to have that backbone to be able to run your store effectively.

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to take initiative.
+My advice to young women in this field is to learn as much as possible about your job.
 Don’t wait for someone to ask or notice you—if you have the skills, ideas, or qualifications for a role, speak up and make it known.
-In male-dominated environments, it’s essential to assert your value and confidently show that you belong.

 What are the biggest challenges or opportunities in your field right now?